TurboGears/tg2docs/docs/turbogears/configuration/rendering.rst

 TG provides built-in renderers for:
 ``'kajiki'``, ``'genshi'``, ``'mako'``, ``'jinja'``, ``'json'`` and ``'jsonp'``.

-In 2.3.2 and newer versions, If you would like to add additional renderers, you can add it to the renderers list, and then register a rendering engine factory through the :func:`tg.configuration.AppConfig.register_rendering_engine` method.
+In 2.4.0 and newer versions, If you would like to add additional renderers, you can add it to the renderers list, and then register a rendering engine factory through the :meth:`.TemplateRenderingConfigurationComponent.register_engine` method.

 ``base_config.use_dotted_templatenames`` -- Generally you will not